athomasq/athomasq.github.io/essays/checks-and-balances.md

 7 yes (GEKRAPT)

 These 7 investments join the 8 investments I made in the preceding 2 years, giving me a portfolio of 15 companies.

 Here's a brief description of each company and why I invested.

-Unfortunately, I didn't track my funnel prior to spring 2021, so I don't know how this has evolved over time.

 ----